VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ```

 Tip: try [`*` filter](https://docs.victoriametrics.com/victorialogs/logsql/#any-value-filter), which selects all the logs stored in VictoriaLogs.
-Do not worry - this doesn't crash VictoriaLogs, even if it contains trillions of logs.
-In the worst case it will return
+Do not worry - this doesn't crash VictoriaLogs, even if the query selects trillions of logs.
+See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#command-line)
+if you are curious why.

 Additionally to filters, LogQL query may contain arbitrary mix of optional actions for processing the selected logs.
 These actions are delimited by `|` and are known as [`pipes`](#pipes).
 For example, the following query uses [`stats` pipe](#stats-pipe) for returning the number of [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field)